 The LRTP is updated every four years.
-Throughout those four years, LRTP outreach work continues, such as gathering data for the Needs Assessment and conducting scenario planning with public input.
-A specific public outreach plan is developed for each LRTP.
-The most significant public outreach is conducted during the fourth year, leading up to the endorsement of the LRTP.
-LRTP public outreach activities are coordinated with TIP and UPWP outreach when applicable.
+Throughout those four years, LRTP engagement work continues, such as gathering data for the Needs Assessment and conducting scenario planning with public input.
+A specific public engagement plan is developed for each LRTP.
+The most significant public engagement is conducted during the fourth year, leading up to the endorsement of the LRTP.
+LRTP public engagement activities are coordinated with TIP and UPWP engagement when applicable.
 The draft LRTP is released for a public review period of 30 days.